Your Cart

 Staying Sane In the Air

-The honest truth about flying with a baby (spoiler: it's easier than you think).
+The honest truth about flying with a baby (spoiler: easier than you think).
 Entertainment strategy for every other age that actually holds up for the full flight.
 How to handle restlessness without the trip turning into a negotiation.

 When Things Go Wrong

 Delays, cancellations, mid-terminal meltdowns — this section covers all of it.
 What to do the moment a delay is announced.
 How to keep your kids steady while you handle the logistics.
-And the words to use when your child hits the wall in the middle of a crowded gate area.

 Your Pre-Flight Checklists